alexcthompson/alexcthompson.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Alex, I'm an algorithms engineer working in autonomous vehicle engineering and IoT, based in Palo Alto.
+Hi, I'm Alex, I'm an algorithms engineer working in autonomous vehicle engineering, based in Palo Alto.
 Before algorithms and data science, I was a mathematician, a dish washer, a bicycle activist, an account manager, and a lot of other things.
-I've been a competitive runner for 24 years, and I love my girlfriend Heidi, my cat Gizmo, and my family!
+I've been a competitive runner for 24 years, and I love my cats Gizmo and Runty Cheetah, and my family!

 ## Algorithms: